 Symptoms and Signs

 Patients often present with dyspnea, cough, wheezing, hemoptysis, and stridor.
 Hemoptysis may occur with a squamous cell carcinoma and can potentially lead to earlier diagnosis, whereas wheezing or stridor occurs more often with the adenoid cystic variant.
 Dysphagia and hoarseness can also be present initially and usually indicate advanced disease.

 Symptoms of airway narrowing (eg, stridor, dyspnea, wheezing) can herald life-threatening airway obstruction.
 An airway tumor should be considered a possible cause if such symptoms are unexplained, are of gradual onset, are associated with other symptoms of airway tumors (eg, unexplained hemoptysis), and respond poorly to standard treatments (eg, if asthma treatments do not relieve wheezing).
 If an airway tumor is suspected, patients require immediate evaluation with bronchoscopy.
 Bronchoscopy can both treat airway obstruction and allow specimens to be obtained for diagnosis.
-If cancer is found, more extensive testing for staging is done (see Tumors of the Lungs: Diagnosis).
+If cancer is found, more extensive testing for staging is done (see Diagnosis).

 Prognosis depends on the histology.
 Squamous cell carcinomas tend to metastasize to regional lymph nodes and directly invade mediastinal structures, leading to high local and regional recurrence rates.
 Even with definitive surgical resection, the 5-yr survival is only 20 to 40%.
 Adenoid cystic carcinomas are typically indolent but tend to metastasize to the lungs and to spread perineurally, leading to high recurrence rates after resection.
 However, these patients have a higher 5-yr survival of 60 to 75% because of the slow rate of growth.